Channels-DVR-Goodies/DVR2Plex/README.md

 # DVR2Plex

-**Caution:** If you are new to the linux command line, and/or are unfamiliar with common linux tools like 'find', I wouldn't recommend this as a good first project because of the danger of overwriting existing files.

 This tool uses some fancy text processing techniques to reformat filename into another one.
 To be useful, this tool needs to be used with other Linux command line tools, e.g. to copy (or hardlink) files to their new location.

-Since DVR2Plex isn't actually doing the copy/hardlinking itself, it cannot prevent the tool doing the copy from blindly overwriting an existing high-quality file with a lower quality one.
-Thus it's best to have your template generate a destination filename that won't overwrite any existing files.
+Since DVR2Plex isn't actually doing the copy/hardlinking itself, I've included a simple utility called **mkln**.
+I'd recommend using it, at least initially, as it's *safe* - it won't replace an existing file in the destination, (will append a number inside braces to avoid the name collision), and automatically creates directories specified by the target path that don't yet exist.

-You must accept responsibility for your configuration and use of this tool, and accept that data loss is a possibility.
-Be careful when using this tool.
+***Caution** You must accept responsibility for your configuration and use of this tool, and accept that data loss is a possibility.
+Please be careful when using this tool.

 **Note:** this tool was written for a Linux environment.
 It *should* work fine inside WSL (Windows Services for Linux), but has had little testing